01 October 2024

 |

-All Hallows Eve, all the time.
-We talk to a studio making almost exclusively spooky themed games and ask – who is that behind the mask?
+All Hallows Eve, all the time!
+We talk to Trick or Treat Studio, known for making almost exclusively spooky themed board games and ask – who is that behind the mask?

 Words by Christopher John Eggett